Last updated on February 11th, 2024 at 10:33 pm

 Make sure the wool is harvested through gentle hand-combing (no machines!), and sourced from herders who follow stringent animal welfare policy guidelines, including adhering to the Farm Animal Welfare Committee’s Five Freedoms, among others.

 Angora is plucked from rabbits.
 Plucked.
 Also, the majority of the world’s angora comes from China, which, thanks to its nebulous animal rights laws, are not advisable to buy.
 Ethical angora wool involves waiting for the rabbit’s fur to naturally fall off (which happens every four months or so), so there’s no harm caused to the animal.
 However, there is no angora-specific certification, so, aside from taking the brand’s word for it, you have no way to determine if the angora has been ethically derived.

 Cashmere has been tied to environmental degradation in Mongolia, along with news about underpaid and exploited workers.
-Ethical cashmere requires some research and due diligence before buying, and the best certifications to look for are the Good Cashmere Standard ® (GCS), Sustainable Fibre Alliance (SFA) Kering Standard on Cashmere, and Cashmere Standard.
+Ethical cashmere requires some research and due diligence before buying, and the best certifications to look for are the Good Cashmere Standard ® (GCS), Sustainable Fibre Alliance (SFA), Kering Standard on Cashmere, and The Good Cashmere Standard.